RAJESH2132/RAJESH2132/README.md

 ### 🎯 **What Makes Me Tick**
 - 🤔 Love solving **coding challenges (DSA)** to sharpen my logical thinking.
 - 📚 Constantly experimenting with **new tools** and **technologies** to stay ahead.
 - 🔧 Thrilled by building scalable, efficient, and user-friendly software solutions.
-A

 ### 🌟 **Let's Connect**
 - 🔗 LinkedIn: [https://www.linkedin.com/in/rajesh-kumar-nagurla]